archehr-qa/archehr-qa.github.io/index.md

 ## News

+* **April 17, 2025**: The Codabench platform is ready to accept submissions.
+Visit the [competition on Codabench](https://www.codabench.org/competitions/5302/) to submit system responses.
+The scoring script is available on [GitHub](https://github.com/soni-sarvesh/archehr-qa/tree/main/evaluation).
 * **April 11, 2025**: The test set is now available on [PhysioNet](https://doi.org/10.13026/zzax-sy62).
 Please check the release notes for more details.
 * **March 11, 2025**: The <a href="#task-details" onclick="event.preventDefault(); document.querySelector('#task-details').scrollIntoView({ behavior: 'smooth' });">Task Details</a> and <a href="#evaluation" onclick="event.preventDefault(); document.querySelector('#evaluation').scrollIntoView({ behavior: 'smooth' });">Evaluation</a> sections are updated with more information.
 * **February 28, 2025**: An updated version (1.1) of the dataset, with some extraneous information removed, has been published on PhysioNet at [https://doi.org/10.13026/zzax-sy62](https://doi.org/10.13026/zzax-sy62).
 Please ensure you use the latest version of the dataset.